-CEO & Partner, Parisian Family Office.
-Began Wall Street career in 1982.
-Founded investment firm, Native American Advisors, 1995.
-White Earth Chippewa, Tribal Member.
-Raised on reservations.
+CEO, Parisian Family Office.
+Began Wall Street 1982.
+Drexel Burnham Lambert alum.
+Founded investment firm, Native American Advisors, '95.
+White Earth Chippewa, raised on reservations.
 Conservative.
 NYSE/FINRA arbitrator.
 Pureblood, clot-shot free.
-In a world elevated on a tech-driven dopamine binge, he trades from Ghost Ranch on the Yellowstone River in MT, TN farm, Pamelot or CASA TULE', their winter camp in Los Cabos, Mexico.
-Always been, and will always be, an optimist.
+In a world on a social media dopamine binge, he trades from GHOST RANCH on the Yellowstone River in MT, TN farm, PAMELOT or CASA TULE', his winter camp in Los Cabos, Mexico.
+Always been, will always be, an optimist.
+Answer to no one.

 Monday, May 04, 2009